marcosalis/kraken/README.md

 * Effective automatic disk cache purge policy implementation

-## Other
+## Other stuff

+### Issues reporting and tests
+A (hopefully enough) comprehensive suite of unit/functional tests for the library are provided as Android test project in the *kraken_tests* subfolder.
+Bug reports and feature requests are more then welcome, and the best way of submitting them is using the *Issues* feature in GitHub.
+Pull requests are more than welcome, too!

 ### Alternatives to Kraken
-<p>There are many other valid (and well known) open source alternatives to Kraken, which may be more suitable for you.
+<p>There are many other valid (and well known) open source alternatives to *Kraken*, which may be more suitable for you.
 Here is a few ones:
 <ul>
 <li><b>Volley</b> (https://developers.google.com/events/io/sessions/325304728)</li>
 <li><b>Picasso</b> (http://square.github.io/picasso/)</li>